px212/px212/source/papers/index.md

 - Cui, W., W. Yang, X. Shen, M. Gao, **P. Xu**, W. Zhang, and L. Wang, 2026: A multi-dimensional characterization of cold waves affecting China and their variability. *Journal of Meteorological Research*.
 In revision.

-- Liu, X., Z. Zhu, S. Qiao, and P. Xu: A manipulator of the extreme precipitation in South China behind the tropical sea surface temperature: the polar front jet. *Communications Earth & Environment*.
+- Liu, X., Z. Zhu, S. Qiao, and **P. Xu**: A manipulator of the extreme precipitation in South China behind the tropical sea surface temperature: the polar front jet. *Communications Earth & Environment*.
 In revision

 - **Xu, P.**, L. Yuan, L. Wang, and J.Zscheischler, 2026: Concurrent Eurasian heatwaves will intensify beyond mean warming. *Geophys.
 Res.
 Lett.*, In revision.